magepages/mpdocs/docs/store-locator/index.md

 - `Map Style`:
   - We provide 4 most popular Style Maps for admins to choose
   - Admins can only select one style at the same time
-  - Admins can also custom the maps as they want by themselves
+  - Admins can also custom the maps as they want by themselves.
+Admins can add `Map Style` as the guide in the last section of this page.

 - `Zoom Default`:
   - Set map zoom factor (count by %)